11 Best Things to Do in Kapan, Armenia (+ Travel Tips!)

 🚗 Looking for the best way to get around Armenia?
 Click here to check rental car rates for Armenia!

-In this guide, we focus mainly on places to visit in Kapan city and some of our favorite nearby landmarks – we have other guides in the area you can search on the blog!
+In this guide, we focus mainly on places to visit in Kapan City and some of our favorite nearby landmarks – we have other guides in the area you can search on the blog!

 Best things to do in Kapan, Armenia